SQL LIKE Operator

 Note: Although the LIKE

-operator behaves similar to the =
+operator behaves similarly to the =

 operator in this example, they are not the same.
 The =